Taynton, Oxfordshire: Local buildings

 No. 16, or Strong's House, is a gable-fronted house with a date stone of 1676.
 It was built for Thomas Strong, who was master mason to Sir Christopher Wren.
 It is a Grade II* listed building.
 As well as the manor house and Strong's House, a number of other houses in the village date from the 17th century.
 No. 5 is much restored but in its garden are two gothic stone window frames that may be medieval.
 The village school was built in 1877 and a post office had opened by 1895.
 Neither remains open today.

+The Old Vicarage is a listed building.
+Gillian Tindall has written about its history, and that of the village, in her book Three Houses, Many Lives (2012).